vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/custom-auto-capture-feature.md

 The VTEX platform allows payment providers to implement a feature that gives merchants the possibility to set a custom delay interval for automatic payment capture.

-> ⚠️ If you noticed that the fields indicated in this article are not available to your connector, please submit a request to VTEX to update the connector.
+> ⚠️ If you notice that the fields indicated in this article are not available to your connector, please submit a [request](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to VTEX to update the connector.

 ## Setting up Custom Auto Capture